fsocietyinc/containersecurity/new/Intro-Containers/Intracting-with-container.md

 ### Understand Image Layers

-why layers ?
+Why layers ?

-to save on computational efforts when building images , and bandwidth (aka pulling and pushing  ) them
+to save on computational efforts when building images , and bandwidth (aka pulling and pushing) them.

 Build Container images